Frequently Asked Questions

 Long sessions occur during odd numbered years, and they must end by April 29th.
 Short sessions occur during even numbered years and they must end by March 14th.

-Should a Special Session occur, interns will be expected to stay to the best of their ability.
+Should a Special Session occur, some interns will be expected to stay to the best of their ability.

 What is a typical day in the life of an intern?